-Each body of work is a ring — a period in time where my accumulated aptitude converged on a specific challenge or creative pursuit.
+The rings keep growing — and every one persists.
+Each card below catalogs a body of work shaped by more than one growth ring — the roles, the decisions, the deliverables, the outcomes.
+This is not a portfolio.
+These are points in time where my accumulated aptitude converged on a specific challenge or creative pursuit.

 Motion DesignVisual CommunicationInteractive Media